Scholarship Hub’s General Application

-To be considered for scholarships offered through the Office of Financial Aid and Scholarships or UTSA Departments and Colleges or other scholarships from the University, you must submit the UTSA General Scholarship application through the UTSA Scholarship HUB.
+To be considered for scholarships offered through the Office of Financial Aid and Scholarships or UTSA Departments and Colleges or other scholarships from the University, you must submit the Scholarship Hub’s General Application through the UTSA Scholarship HUB.

-To qualify for general scholarships offered through The Office of Financial Aid, you must submit the UTSA General Scholarship Application on the UTSA Scholarship Hub by January 15.
+To qualify for general scholarships offered through The Office of Financial Aid, you must submit the Scholarship Hub’s General Application on the UTSA Scholarship Hub by January 15.

 Applying- New Students

-Once you have your myUTSA ID, you can log into the UTSA Scholarship HUB and complete the General Scholarship Application.
+Once you have your myUTSA ID, you can log into the UTSA Scholarship HUB and complete the Scholarship Hub’s General Application.
 As long as you submit the application by the scholarship deadline, you can be considered for scholarships managed by the Office of Financial Aid and Scholarships.
-If it’s already past the deadline, you can still complete the General Application to be considered for other scholarship opportunities that are managed by colleges or departments.
+If it’s already past the deadline, you can still complete the Scholarship Hub’s General Application to be considered for other scholarship opportunities that are managed by colleges or departments.
 Please keep in mind, you must first be admitted to UTSA to be awarded scholarship and although you may qualify for a scholarship, it’s not guaranteed you will receive one.
-We encourage you to continuously check the Scholarship Hub for additional scholarship opportunities after you submit the General Scholarship Application.
+We encourage you to continuously check the Scholarship Hub for additional scholarship opportunities after you submit the Scholarship Hub’s General Application.

 All students must enroll in a degree-seeking plan, and for a vast majority of scholarships, must enroll as a full-time student.
-All students are strongly encouraged to complete the FAFSA or TASFA each year, along with their General Scholarship Application.
+All students are strongly encouraged to complete the FAFSA or TASFA each year, along with the Scholarship Hub’s General Application.

 Applying- Continuing Students

-Only one General Scholarship Application is required for scholarships awarded through the Office of Financial Aid & Scholarships.
+Only one Scholarship Hub’s General Application is required for scholarships awarded through the Office of Financial Aid & Scholarships.
 Students can apply for General Scholarships on the UTSA Scholarship Hub.
-We encourage you to continuously check the Scholarship Hub for additional scholarship opportunities after you submit the General Scholarship Application.
+We encourage you to continuously check the Scholarship Hub for additional scholarship opportunities after you submit the Scholarship Hub’s General Application.
 All students must enroll in a degree-seeking plan, and for a vast majority of scholarships, must enroll as a full-time student.
-All students are strongly encouraged to complete the FAFSA or TASFA each year, along with their General Scholarship Application.
+All students are strongly encouraged to complete the FAFSA or TASFA each year, along with the Scholarship Hub’s General Application.